 Internal Email Distribution: UMSL utilizes Microsoft’s Online 365 for student email and Microsoft Exchange for faculty and staff email.
 All university students and personnel are provided an official university ‘email@example.com’ email account.
 Information Technology Services maintains active internal email list serves within these platforms, including:

 - Faculty: firstname.lastname@example.org

 - Staff: email@example.com

+This policy does not affect the ability of targeted emails to students, faculty or staff from approved senders.
 Only users with permissions to send to these list serves may send internal mass email communications.
-Permission to these list serves may only be granted by Bob Samples (firstname.lastname@example.org).
+Permission to these list serves may only be granted by University Marketing and Communications.

-Third Party Email Distribution: The Office of Web and Electronic Communications maintains a master contract for third-party, mass email communication and marketing.
+Third Party Email Distribution: University Marketing and Communications maintains a master contract for third-party, mass email communication and marketing.
 At the time of this printing, the vendor for UMSL is Emma.
 Emma is a full-service provider for sending mass emails efficiently, tracking responses to those emails and receiving robust reports to analyze the effectiveness of email campaigns.

 Details of this policy include: